College athletes are far from their mental health resources when they need them most

 The NCAA does not regulate how programs approach mental health, and counselors who work for athletic departments face a challenging numbers game — along with the occasional power struggle — under normal circumstances.
 Chris Bader, who oversees the mental health and performance program at the University of Arkansas and is chair of the Collegiate Clinical/Counseling Sport Psychology Association, said his athletic department employs three full-time counselors, or one for every 155 athletes.
 Two decades ago at a different school, he said, the ratio was closer to 1,500 athletes for every counselor.

 Regardless, the past few weeks have by no means been normal.
 Specialists, facing their own acute stresses, have scrambled to simulate a team environment and provide support during a catastrophe no one trained for.
-As much as anything, they are trying to remind coaches and athletes - even those who never have spoken with a mental health professional - that even as they're isolated, they're not alone.
+As much as anything, they are trying to remind coaches and athletes that even as they’re isolated, they’re not alone.

 “I’m not really scared when they’re telling us they’re anxious,” Bader said.
 “It’s the people I know are, who aren’t saying anything.”